On the semi-simplicity conjecture for $\mathbb{Q}^{ab}$: Introduction

+\begin{theo}[{\normalfont\cite[Théorème 3.4.1.(iii)]{Weil2}}] Let $X$ be a normal scheme of finite type over $\Fp$.
+For every $\iota$-pure lisse $\Qlbar$-sheaf over $X$, the inverse image over $X_{\overline{\F}_p}$ is semi-simple.
+In particular, for every finitely generated field extension $k_{\infty}/\overline{\F}_p$, the assertion $S(k_{\infty})$ is true. \end{theo} Note that Theorem \ref{deligne:t} is related to the semi-simplicity conjecture because when $k$ is a finitely generated field extension of $\Fp$, the representations of $k$ coming from geometry are direct sum of pure representations, \cite{Weil1}.
+Using Theorem \ref{deligne:t}, Lei Fu proved the following.
-\begin{theo}[\cite{Fu}] Let $X$ be a normal connected scheme of finite type over $\F_p$ and let $\calF$ be a $\iota$-pure lisse $\Qlbar$-sheaf on $X$.
-If there exists a closed point $x$ of $X$ such that the Frobenius automorphism at $x$ is semi-simple, then $\calF$ is a semi-simple lisse sheaf on $X$. \end{theo}

-\begin{coro} Let $k$ be a Galois extension of a finitely generated field of positive characteristic $p$, then $S(\Fp)$ implies $S(k)$. \end{coro}
+\begin{theo}[\cite{Fu}] Let $X$ be a normal connected scheme of finite type over $\F_p$ and let $\calF$ be a $\iota$-pure lisse $\Qlbar$-sheaf over $X$.
+If there exists a closed point $x$ of $X$ such that the Frobenius automorphism of $\calF$ at $x$ is semi-simple, then $\calF$ is a semi-simple lisse sheaf over $X$.
+In particular, for every finitely generated field $k$ of positive characteristic $p$, the assertion $S(\Fp)$ implies $S(k)$. \end{theo} The idea of the proof of Theorem \ref{Fu:t} is to use the exact sequence

-In characteristic $0$, thanks to Serre's specialization argument, via Hilbert's irreducibility theorem, the semi-simplicity conjecture reduces to $S(\Q)$.